 - Or a 3-day Driver Intervention Program

-Further Ohio DUI and DWI will lead to community service, heavy fines, increased jail term, Ohio license suspension or revocation.
+Further Ohio DUI and DWI will lead to community service, heavy fines, increased jail term, Ohio license suspension.

 Ohio Online Driver Education

 Software and Browser: The online drivers education courses at DriverEdToGo.com are available on any web browser and require no additional software.
 As long as you have a computer, tablet, or smartphone with an internet connection, you can take the DriverEdToGo.com online driver education course.
 If you are an Internet Explorer user, we suggest you update your browser to IE9 or a more recent version for the best viewing and experience of our 3D driving simulations and videos.
 You can download the latest version of IE here.

 - Course Format: Our online driver education course consists of 10 chapters and cover all driving education topics ranging from vehicle familiarization, basic control tasks, traffic control devices and laws, natural laws affecting vehicles, operating in adverse conditions, defense driving techniques, effects of drugs and alcohol and more.
 The course text is supplemented with interactive games, streaming videos, and 3D animations and simulations that demonstrate real-life driving scenarios to enhance your learning experience and keep you engaged.

 - Course Timing: Each chapter is timed according to the amount the material presented in that chapter.
 You must spend the required amount of time on each chapter before you can proceed to the following chapter.
 Ohio State law allows you to spend a maximum of 4 hours on the course during every 24 hour period.
 Once you have reached the 4 hour maximum time limit the course will stop and a message will pop up informing you of this rule.